Elephant walk (aeronautics)

-An elephant walk is a USAF term for the taxiing of military aircraft right before takeoff, when they are in close formation.
+An elephant walk is a term used by the United States Air Force (USAF) for the taxiing of military aircraft right before takeoff, when they are in close formation.
 Often, it takes place right before a minimum interval takeoff.

 Origins

 The term elephant walk dates to World War II when large fleets of allied bombers would conduct attacks in missions containing 1,000 aircraft.
-Those who observed this said that the taxiing of these large numbers of aircraft to take off in single file in nose-to-tail formations said that they looked like elephants walking to the next watering hole.
+Those who observed the taxiing of these large numbers of aircraft to take off in single file in nose-to-tail formations said that they looked like elephants walking to the next watering hole.
 Over time, it was incorporated into the lexicon of the United States Air Force to identify a "maximum sortie surge".

 Tactical use

 The benefits of an elephant walk include being able to show the capability of the units as well as teamwork.
 It is often performed to prepare squadrons for wartime operations and to prepare pilots for the launching of fully armed aircraft in one mass event.